 Killing the Evercookie - Dominic White.
 (Hi Slashdot & The Register readers.

 Make sure to check the 2nd part on killing iPhone Evercookie's too) Samy Kamar recently released his tool, evercookie.
 This uses multiple persistent data stores to set unique identifiers that can be used to identify your browser to a website.
 While my default Firefox browsing setup is safe against it, I noticed that the "disposable" Safari instance I used was not.
 I sometimes use a clean Safari instance to test or access things the tinfoil on my Firefox does not let me.
-Killing the Evercookie - Dominic White

-samy's home page || follow my twitter || blog || email me || samy kamkar October 11, 2010: Reported on the front page of the New York Times Cookie found: uid = currently not set Click to create an evercookie.
+In short, what does Apple need to do to fix this?
+Update: Clarified what the two separate problems are, and added a section on what Apple should do to fix.
+Evercookie - virtually irrevocable persistent cookies.
+Samy's home page || follow my twitter || email me || samy kamkar October 11, 2010: Reported on the front page of the New York Times Find the latest details, code, and implementations on github @ Cookie found: uid = currently not set Click to create an evercookie.